CarbsLinux/carbslinux.github.io/index/index.md

 Package Manager
 --------------------------------------------------------------------------------

-Carbs Linux uses its own fork of the [kiss package manager] which is an extremely flexible package manager.
+Carbs Linux uses its own package manager [Carbs Packaging Tools], a POSIX shell package manager forked from KISS with the tool-based approach of xbps.

 Small base